-The DE over the central Pacific was tested over two areas: near Hawaii (20-26°N, 149-159°W) and over the central-north region (28-38°N, 150-160°W; Fig. 15).
-The total number of LIS and PacNet/LLDN flashes occurring over the grid cells were counted over the 3-yr period, February 2004-February 2007.
+The DE over the central Pacific was tested over two areas: near Hawaii (20-26°N; 149-159°W) and over the central-north region (28-38°N; 150-160°W) (Fig. 15).
+The total number of LIS and PacNet/LLDN flashes occurring over the grid cells were counted over the three-year period, February 2004 - February 2007.
 Both day and night DE were assessed.
-Day (night) data include all the flashes occurring between 0900 and 1500 (2100-0300) LT over each grid cell.
-The 6-h time windows centered at midnight and noon were selected to avoid terminator effects in the propagation path.
+Day (night) data include all the flashes occurring between 9-15 (21-03) local time (LT) over each grid cell.
+The six-hour time windows centered at midnight and noon were selected to avoid terminator effects in the propagation path.

-Three different corrections were applied to LIS data to make the PacNet/LLDN and LIS flash rates comparable: (i) LIS data were DE-corrected using values of 0.73 for day and 0.93 for night, according to Boccippio et al. (2002); (ii) LIS view time is a function of latitude, thus the flash rates were normalized for view time over the selected areas; and (iii) LIS reports were corrected for an estimated IC:CG ratio since LIS detects both intracloud (IC) and CG flashes, whereas the strikes detected by PacNet/LLDN are predominantly CG (section 3).
+Three different corrections were applied to LIS data to make the PacNet/LLDN and LIS flash rates comparable. (i) LIS data were DE-corrected using values of 0.73 for day and 0.93 for night, according to Boccippio et al. (2002), (ii) LIS view time is a function of latitude, thus the flash rates were normalized for view time over the selected areas, and (iii) LIS reports were corrected for an estimated IC:CG ratio, since LIS detects both intracloud (IC) and cloud-to-ground (CG) flashes, whereas the strikes detected by PacNet/LLDN are predominantly CG (section 3).

-Since no high-quality lightning data are available over the central North Pacific, data from the PREPA LLS, described in section 4, were used to estimate the IC:CG ratio.
+Since no high-quality lightning data are available over the central North Pacific, data from the Puerto Rico Electric Power Authority (PREPA) LLS, described in section 4, were used to estimate the IC:CG ratio.
 Although Puerto Rico is in a different basin than PacNet, PREPA provided suitable high-quality lightning data for determining the IC:CG ratio over the subtropical ocean.
-No tropical cyclone activity occurred near Puerto Rico during the period of the dataset, making the data representative of the tradewind regime that characterizes both Puerto Rico and Hawaii.
+No tropical cyclone activity occurred near Puerto Rico during the period of the data set, making the data representative of the tradewind regime that characterizes both Puerto Rico and Hawaii.

-The IC:CG ratio was assessed using all days in 2006 during which there were at least three LIS flashes detected over the high-quality lightning data region provided by the PREPA.
+The IC:CG ratio was assessed using all days in 2006 during which there were at least three LIS flashes detected over the high quality lightning data region provided by the PREPA.
 Only the flashes occurring over the ocean were included in the analysis.
 There were a total of 29 days and 347 LIS flashes that met these criteria.
-Each LIS flash was classified as either an IC or CG flash.
-An LIS flash was classified as a CG flash if it occurred within ± 100 ms of a PREPA CG flash (first stroke time; LIS flash duration was considered, i.e., within 100 ms of the beginning or end of a LIS flash).
-To be classified as a CG flash, a LIS flash also had to occur within 15 km of a PREPA CG flash.
-Two LIS flashes could not be classified as CG if they both met these criteria for only one PREPA flash (i.e., when a LIS flash was classified as a CG flash, that PREPA CG flash was consumed and not used again for classifying any other LIS flashes).
+Each LIS flash was classified as either an IC or a CG flash.
+An LIS flash was classified as a CG flash if it occurred within ±100 ms of a PREPA CG flash (first stroke time) (LIS flash duration was considered, i.e. within 100 ms of the beginning or end of a LIS flash).
+In order to be classified as a CG flash, an LIS flash also had to occur within 15 km of a PREPA CG flash.
+Two LIS flashes could not be classified as CG if they both met these criteria for only one PREPA flash (i.e. when a LIS flash was classified as a CG flash, that PREPA CG flash was consumed and not used again for classifying any other LIS flashes).
 In addition, when multiple PREPA flashes matched one LIS flash, duplicate PREPA events were removed.
 This analysis yielded an oceanic IC:CG ratio of 4.8, which was used to normalize the LIS flash rates for the PacNet/LLDN DE estimation over the Hawaii region.

 Previous studies have shown a weak correlation between IC:CG ratio and latitude, with IC:CG decreasing with increasing latitude (Pierce 1970; Prentice and Mackerras 1977; Mackerras et al. 1998;).
-Therefore, we used a IC:CG ratio of 4.0 over the central-north region $(28^{\circ}-38^{\circ}N)$ to normalize the LIS flash rates.
+Therefore, we used a IC:CG ratio of 4.0 over the centralnorth region (28-38°N) to normalize the LIS flash rates.
 This value is consistent with the aforementioned studies.